 My mother had a massive square coffee table that she bumped into several times.
 At 88 years old, her skin was thin and bruised easily and I can tell you these bruises took many weeks to subside.

-Our solution was to use Corner Guards on that coffee table and any furniture with sharp corners.
+Our solution was to use Corner Guards on that coffee table and any furniture she had with sharp corners.

 Another option is to use Moldable Glue (putty) to soften those corners.
 This may not look as nice as corner guards but it would be less expensive.